 How much is watch insurance?

-High value watch insurance
+Specialist watch insurance policies

 This is sometimes available when you buy your watch, but can often be quite expensive.